skiqqy/pizza/README.md

 <img src="assets/header.png"><br>
 </div>

-The pizza project aims to implement an intepreter for an assembler langauge, the spec will be uploaded in a few days, but for now here is an outline of the project.
+The pizza project aims to implement an intepreter for an assembler langauge.
+The spec will be uploaded in a few days, but for now here is an outline of the project.

 ## Why